Pitts and Intuitionistic Multi-Succedent: Uniform Interpolation for KM: Conclusion

-Our novel multi-succedent calculus $\GfourKM$ helped us establish uniform interpolation for $\KM$ via a porting of Pitts' technique to the multi-succedent setting.
+\begin{corollary} The class $\KMAlg$ of KM-algebras is coherent. \end{corollary} Our novel multi-succedent calculus $\GfourKM$ helped us establish uniform interpolation for $\KM$ via a porting of Pitts' technique to the multi-succedent setting.
 Some difficulties had to be overcome on the way: the semantically inspired modifications made to the rule $\ImpR$, and the generalisation of the definition of uniform interpolation to multi-succedent sequents in an intuitionistic setting which avoids capturing the constant-domain universal quantifier.
 We also drew a direct algebraic consequence of uniform interpolation by showing that coherence holds of the class of KM-algebras.
 To ensure the highest level of trust in our results, we mechanised them all in the proof assistant Rocq.

 In future work, we intend to leverage the insights gained in this paper, both in the design of $\GfourKM$ and in the adaptation of Pitts' technique, to show uniform interpolation for relevant logics: the G\"{o}del-Dummett logic $\LC$ and the combination of $\KM$ and $\LC$, called $\KM_{lin}$.
 While uniform interpolation is only open for the latter and not the former~\cite{Mak77,GhiZaw97}, applying the adaptation of Pitts' technique to $\LC$ can still be of interest: the size or production time of interpolants~\cite{CatKuiWol25} may be smaller using the technique employed here than with the usual procedure exploiting the locally finiteness and Craig interpolation of $\LC$.